The Happiest Place on Earth has many magical areas throughout, but I decided to put them head to head and determine which land is the best one.

 Toontown always felt like a kids-only area.
-So as a child it was fun, but it’s been left unattended for so long it’s fallen into disarray.
-It desperately needed a huge overhaul, and I’m glad it is getting it finally.
+So as a child, it was fun, but it’s been left unattended for so long it’s fallen into disarray.
+It desperately needed a huge overhaul, and I’m glad it is finally getting it.

 Speaking of needing an overhaul, Tomorrowland needs one too.
 Not as desperately as Toontown, but it has become very outdated and has places that have been abandoned.
 Autopia can (and should) be replaced, the Peoplemover track should be taken out to open the space up so it isn’t so congested, and in my opinion, anything Star Wars should move to Galaxy’s Edge.
 A lot can be done and should be in my opinion.

 The theming of Main Street is impeccable and it houses one of my favorite places to eat (Carnation Cafe).
 But there isn’t a reason to really linger there, which is logical.
 So that’s why it’s in the middle for me.